 Besides owning and managing FoodsiteMagazine.com, Martindale also maintains a public service site GetAltruism.org.
 In recent years, Martindale finally wrote two books: SHORT ORDERS and MORE SHORT ORDERS.

-Originally a native of New England, she now lives in Tampabay on the west coast of Florida where the children, JoAnn and Brad also live.
+Originally a native of New England, she now lives in TampaBay on the west coast of Florida where her daughter, JoAnn, lives.